snowlance7/SCP956/ThunderStore/README.md

 - InfiniteSprint:Seconds(int),TimeStackable(bool);
 - IncreasedMovementSpeed:Seconds(int),Percentage(int),TimeStackable(bool),Stackable(bool);

-## Upcoming Plans

-- Ability to kill SCP-956 with explosions
+## Secret Lab Behavior

+If this is enabled in configs, how the mod works changes completely:

+- All candy will have random effects
+- SCP-956 will teleport around if not looked at for 60 seconds
+- SCP-956 will target players holding candy
-- Death animation for SCP-956
+- Shorter activation time for being around SCP-956
-- Candy bags for easier candy management

 ## Known Issues